-Long a trademark of the Weatherhead EMBA program, the Application Project has been refreshed with a twist: It now integrates design practices in management education.
+The Application Project integrates design practices in management education.
 Each student spends a semester exploring his or her organization for a “design opportunity”—an opportunity to create value by deploying resources and capabilities in new ways.
 Students assume leadership responsibility and, with the support of a team of peers in the program, execute a design project that generates a return for the organization.

 During the summer semester, students travel abroad for a portion of the program during which faculty reinforce business fundamentals through a global lens.
 Weatherhead faculty and experienced professionals from institutions and organizations worldwide coordinate hands-on activities with global and local entities, as well as in an academic setting, in the region selected for that year’s study experience.

 Students explore the nature of global leadership and operations while improving their understanding of the role of culture in business and society.
 They return to their own organization with a renewed commitment to employ the knowledge, skills and holistic perspective developed during their experience abroad to benefit their colleagues at home.